Helpful Links

 South Carolina

-South Carolina is using the 2014 NEC® and does not require continuing education credits at this time.
+CEUs: does not require continuing education credits at this time.

 South Dakota

-*SD has reciprocal arrangements with the following states: Alaska, Arkansas, Colorado, Idaho, Iowa, Minnesota, Montana, Nebraska, New Hampshire, New Mexico, North Dakota, Oklahoma, Texas, Utah and Wyoming.
+Reciprocity: Alaska, Arkansas, Colorado, Idaho, Iowa, Minnesota, Montana, Nebraska, New Hampshire, New Mexico, North Dakota, Oklahoma, Texas, Utah and Wyoming.
 Check reciprocal arrangements for descriptions of acceptable licensing levels.

 Tennessee

-*TN has reciprocal arrangements with the following states: Alabama, Georgia, Louisiana, Mississippi, North Carolina, and Ohio.
+Reciprocity: Alabama, Georgia, Louisiana, Mississippi, North Carolina, and Ohio.
 Visit the Department of Commerce and Industry’s website to learn more about Tennessee’s reciprocity.

 Texas

-Additional State Reporting includes a workshop (listed above) and a 30 minute online course on Texas rules and regulations.
-A certificate of completion is emailed upon the completion of both elements of the course.
-Texas has reciprocity agreements with the following states: Master Electrician – Louisiana (state contractors license) and North Carolina (master electrician or unlimited electrical contractor) Journeyman Electrician – Arkansas, Idaho, Montana, Nebraska, New Mexico, Oklahoma, South Dakota and Wyoming TDLR: Electrical Licensing Website
+Reciprocity: Master Electrician – Louisiana (state contractors license) and North Carolina (master electrician or unlimited electrical contractor); Journeyman Electrician – Arkansas, Idaho, Montana, Nebraska, New Mexico, Oklahoma, South Dakota and Wyoming

 Utah